 6. Origami Sharks

-- Relateable especially for surfers, sharks often mistake surfboards as seals swimming in the ocean.
+- Relateable especially for surfers, sharks often mistake surfboards for seals swimming in the ocean.
 That is why most of the recorded shark attacks are that of surfers.

 7. Origami Penguins